-- An overview of demand and supply of all the Company's verticals, their competition, market share and Company's plans for increasing capacity utilization and quality upgradation. - Circular Economy for EPS & Foamed PS and developments taking place related to recyclable, re-usable and environment friendly plastics. - Potentials of EPS/XPS business in construction industry and steps taken for respective growth. - Developments taken place related to XPS in insulation segment and competitive challenges from other products & impact of Energy Conservation Building Code (ECBC) finalized by Bureau of Energy Efficiency (BEE) on the demand for XPS products. - Mass ABS Expansion Project Roadmap, government approvals and product mix change and market potentials etc. - Presentation on the Polystyrene and Expandable Polystyrene markets including plans to increase sales and bottlenecks being faced by the Company in given circumstances. - An overview on the status and future plans of the Specialty Polymers and Compounds division including master batches, alloys and compounds of ABS, SMMA etc.
+- An overview of demand and supply of all the Company's verticals, their competition, market share and Company's plans for increasing capacity utilization/expansion, quality upgradation and CAPEX etc. - Sustainability of PS, EPS business, challenges, potentials and opportunities thereof - Environment issues post consumer waste disposal of plastics and its recycling initiatives at global level and Company's plan in this regard. - Promotion of PS/EPS in building construction and IEA report related to need for energy efficient buildings. - Sustainability of operations, safety management system, environment management and zero liquid discharge system (ZLD). - Mass ABS Expansion Project Roadmap, government approvals, product mix and market potentials etc. - 5 Year Business Strategy of the Company including plans and scenario of Styrene demands and supply and its impact on the business of the Company. - Presentation on the Polystyrene, Expandable Polystyrene and XPS markets. - An overview on the status and future plans of the Specialty Polymers and Compounds division including master batches, alloys and compounds of ABS etc.

 The Company is in compliance with the mandatory requirements of Corporate Governance provisions as per SEBI (LODR) Regulations, 2015 and Companies Act, 2013 to the extent of its applicability to the Company.
-The details of familiriazation programme conducted for the independent directors are displayed on Company's website www.supremepetrochem.com
+The details of familiarisation programme conducted for the Independent Directors are displayed on Company's website www.supremepetrochem.com